Multiple color choices. Scalloped valance provides added sun protection. Sturdy umbrella with sleek, unobtrusive pole.

 Fade resistant, super durable polyester umbrella with strong powdered aluminum frame.
 Push button tilt and crank make it easy to adjust the umbrella just the way you need it.
 Vented top for use on breezy days.

-Auto-tilt makes it a cinch to adjust the umbrella to your desired angle and won't pinch your fingers.
-Available in five colors.
-The classic style, durability, and price point make this umbrella a winner.
+Available in several great colors.
+The classic style, durability, and price make this umbrella a winner.

 None to speak of.
 A nice addition to your patio that will provide comfort for many years as long as it's properly cared for.